What Triggers Chocolate Cravings? Here’s the Surprising Truth

 hershey's chocolate bar with little squares

-Here are 4 general ideas on reducing chocolate cravings:
+Here are four general ideas for reducing chocolate cravings:

 • Eat 3-5x per day

-• Eat a balanced diet that includes protein, carbs and fat at each of your meals
+• Eat a balanced diet with protein, carbs, and fat at each meal.

 • Try adding easy fats like olive oil and nuts